lawlz/PSToThePeople/README.md

 3. **PS AD Tools** - **tested only on 2016 functional domain**
     * Why use a GUI when all the power of ADUC is in PS ADTools
         * It scales and is quicker to get results.
+        * It takes time at first, but try and force yourself into it.
     * Find the functional level of the domain with one commandlet!
         * `get-adrootDSE` or like this `(Get-ADRootDSE).domainFunctionality`
+    * Dump dang near all object properties of a user account in AD
+        * `get-aduser -Identity adm-jimmy -Properties *`
     * Who has a password to never expire in your domain?
         * `get-aduser -Filter "PasswordNeverExpires -eq 'True'"`
         * Or even if they do not require a [password](https://blogs.technet.microsoft.com/russellt/2016/05/26/passwd_notreqd/)!